Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node/configure-gen-ai-node.md

-# Configure the GenAI node
+# Configure the GenAI Node

 You can configure a Gen AI node and connect to any model.